wan54/ionicDynamicMasterDetail/README.md

 ionicDynamicMasterDetail
 ========================

-Dynamic master detail layout on tablet devices powered by ionic framework.
+Dynamic master detail layout powered by ionic framework.

-This demo is using Sidemenu (dynamic too) and Navigation.
+This demo(http://wan54.github.io/ionicDynamicMasterDetail) is using Sidemenu (dynamic too) and Navigation.

 The same templates used for tablets will be reusable on phones.